diquejnr/alx-low_level_programming/0x02-shell_redirections/README.md

-0x02.
-Shell, I/O Redirections and filters
+This is a readme for 0x02.
+Shell, I/O Redirections and filters project